Who We Are

 Chaplain and Assistant Headmaster

 Fr.
-Mark Perkins recently moved back to central Virginia with his wife and three children to help launch St. Dunstan’s Academy.
+Mark Perkins moved back to central Virginia in 2023 with his wife and three children to help launch St. Dunstan’s Academy.
 Fr.
 Perkins is a graduate of Hillsdale College (BA, 2009) and Trinity School for Ministry (MAR, 2019).

 Prior to entering ministry full-time, he taught for nine years at The Covenant School in Charlottesville, Virginia, where he also coached basketball and soccer.
 He was awarded the Rotary Club’s Mentor Award after his first semester of teaching.
 In 2019, Bishop Walter Grundorf ordained Fr.
 Perkins to the priesthood on the Feast of St. Wenceslas (September 28).
 Before he became Chaplain and Assistant Headmaster at St. Dunstan’s, he served for three years as Curate at St. Alban’s Anglican Cathedral in Oviedo, Florida.

 Fr.
 Perkins played rugby at Hillsdale College and then in a men’s league after college and looks forward to introducing the boys to the sport.
 His love for the human scale of traditional village life and for regenerative farming emerged during a couple months working on a biodynamic organic farm in rural Upper Franconia, Germany after college.
-His writing on education, theology, and history has been published in Christianity Today and Public Discourse, among other places.
+His writing on education, theology, and history has been published in First Things, Christianity Today, Public Discourse, and The CiRCE Institute.
 He also serves as Executive Editor for Earth & Altar (earthaltar.org) and on the Domestic Missions Team for the Diocese of the Eastern United States of the Anglican Province of America.

 The Board of Directors